 At Toggl Hire, we’ve got remote skills testing down to fine art.
 After all, we’re a fully remote company, with staff based all over the world working to create the greatest skills testing tool on the planet.
 Plus, we purpose-built Toggl Hire to serve specific remote hiring needs.

 Toggl Hire helps you revolutionize your recruitment process, allowing you to assess candidates on the skills that really matter for your role.
 It’s quick and easy to set up, fun and engaging for candidates, and a great way to deliver data-driven applicant tracking at scale for your organization.

-The correct answer – Yes, I’ve adjusted my hiring practices to create a fair and inclusive process.
+The correct remote hiring method: Adjusting hiring practices to create a fair and inclusive process.

 One of the biggest ways to avoid these mistakes is to pivot to an objective, performance-based hiring process, where candidates are assessed purely on their skills and competencies rather than subjectively on personal characteristics, education, or previous experience.

-The correct answer – Yes, I’ve adjusted how I onboard to suit remote employees.
+The correct remote hiring method: Adjust how you onboard to help remote employees.

 Our last common mistake centers around employee onboarding.
 One area that business leaders always get wrong is assuming the remote work changes once the new employee has accepted the job offer.